 I pull Little Tommy out of my back holster.
-The backup gun always looks small beside the hulking .45’s metal shrouded length.
+The backup gun looks small beside the hulking .45’s metal shrouded length.
 I shove the big gun over the counter’s edge.
 I fire twice to suppress with the Double-Double and rise up to snap fire my off-hand.

 I don’t wait around.
-I duck as the micro-rocket’s second stage kicks off inside the second guy’s chest.
-The flechette payload fills the room with an eerie noise like a kid pull-starting an old gyroscope.
+I duck as the micro-rocket’s second stage kicks off inside the one guy’s chest.
+The flechette payload fills the room with an eerie noise, like a kid pull-starting an old gyroscope.
 It only takes a second.

 “Job’s done here,” I call as I eye the street for more trouble.
-Brios doesn’t answer.

-“Brios sound off,” I yell louder.
+“Brios, sound off.”
+I yell louder.